About Watsonville

 The Santa Cruz County Sheriff's Office maintains arrest records for the region, including detailed information about each arrest, the charges filed, and booking particulars.
 Residents and attorneys seeking these records must submit a formal request to the Sheriff's Office, typically providing identification and paying a processing fee.
 Each record contains the arrested person's name, the date of arrest, charges brought against them, and an assigned booking number.

-The California Public Records Act governs access to this information, balancing transparency requirements with certain privacy protections for individuals whose information appears in law enforcement databases.
+The California Public Records Act governs access to this information, balancing transparency requirements with certain privacy protections For people whose information appears in law enforcement databases.

 Economy & Demographics